-The 2015 Capital Area Veterans Stand Down will be held on Friday October 16, 2015, at the South Wilmington Street Center.
+The 2016 Capital Area Veterans Stand Down will be held on Friday October 28, 2016, at the South Wilmington Street Center.
 Updates will be posted to this website as it is finalized by the planning committee.
 The Stand Down is open to all male and female veterans, not just homeless veterans.
-The information below is an excerpt taken from the National Coalition for Homeless Veterans website.
+The information below is an excerpt taken from the National Coalition for Homeless Veterans website as well as parking information on the event.

 What is a Stand Down?